OpenDSA/OpenDSA/RST/en/Blockchain/BitCoin.rst

 Many things that are traded are considered "speculation" investments, meaning that their trade value is disconnected from their intrinsic value.
+Moreso than stocks, bonds, and commodities that sometimes are traded speculatively, Bitcoin has no intrinsic value.
-Bitcoin has no intrinsic value, it is only worth what someone is willing to provide to you in exchange.
+It is only worth what someone is willing to provide to you in exchange.
+Some argue that this is true for "real world" currencies as well, with the counter-argument being that government-backed currencies have a value that is generally related to the perceived stability of the associated government.
-And its value has varied widely over short timescales.
+Certainly there have been periods when the value of Bitcoin has varied widely over short timescales.
-Those who object to the notion of speculative investments tend to view cryptocurrencies negatively.
+Those who object to the notion of speculative investments tend to view cryptocurrency investments negatively.

 **Proof of Work Consumes Resources:** One consequence of the huge rise in value of Bitcoins is that it gives incentive for many to compete as